gaehlerm/SoftwareEngineering/README.md

 Use comments only for things that cannot be made apparent by the code itself, yet you think it’s still very important.

+## Exercises

+// Create some code with comments and ask the user how to improve it.
+// take them from clean code?

 # 33. Logging

 The basic idea of logging is to have a feedback what kind of steps your software executed.
 It might help you finding bugs.
 Now this sounds great, but in reality, there are several things to consider.